 This feeling about summer goes all the way back to my childhood, when summers consisted of simply enjoying life – running around the neighborhood, playing with my cousins, swimming, and riding my bike.
 (Yeah, I know that dates me!)

 I feel a real longing, come May of every year, for things to be different.
 I just want to slow down, kick back, relax, and get out of my routine.
 I want to work a little bit less, eat simpler meals, have more fun, read some books, make love more often, maybe take a trip or two.
 And so I try to figure out ways to make that happen.
 Sometimes my plans work out, and sometimes they don’t.
-But I still try, every summer, to make relaxing more and enjoying life a priority.
+But I still try, every year, to really relax and enjoy the summer.

 What about you?
 Are you hoping for something different this summer, something a bit less stressful and a lot more relaxing?
 Are you trying to get away from your normal routine, at least for a little while?
 If so, I want to encourage you to go after it.
 Don’t wait around and just let life happen for the next 3 months.
 Instead, make this the summer of creating possibilities and enjoying life.
-Here are 3 things you can do to make it happen:
+Here are 3 things you can do to enjoy the summer this year: